vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 $$m_v = 0$$

-A specialised global rewards account type is used for these rewards.

-The share of the reward attributed to the given validator gets further split between the validator itself and its delegators as outlined in [PoS rewards spec](./0061-REWP-pos_rewards.md)

-#### Maximum payout per participant

-For validator ranking metric based rewards the payments are subject to `reward.staking.delegation.maxPayoutPerParticipant`.
-The maximum per participant is the maximum a single party (public key) on Vega can receive as a staking and delegation reward for one epoch.
-Each participant receives their due, capped by the max.
-The unpaid amount remain in the treasury.
-Setting this to `0` means no cap.

 ### Market creation reward metrics

 There will be a single market creation reward metric and reward type.